AyoCodess/Facebook-Clone-Functional-NextJs-Firebase-Tailwind-Typescript/README.md

 9. Mobile first approach
 10. Error messages for API failures (i.e., if the firebase day quota is exceeded you will get a notification as to why you can't make posts as this app is on the free plan)
 11. My own custom tailwind animations and utility classes using the @layout feature
+12. User comments.

 ### TODOs

 1. Search post by user name and email and possibly keywords.
 2. Allow users to post images to their own story section.
-3. Allow users to like, comment and share posts externally.
+3. Allow users to like and share posts externally.
 4. Creating other pages in the style of Facebook but repurposing them, if you have any ideas, let me know.

 ### App Images